Pentax lenses

 Pentax lenses are designed for interchangeable-lens cameras using 120 film and 135 film sizes; they are manufactured and sold by Asahi Optical Company and its successors: Pentax, Hoya and Ricoh.

 They were first badged as Takumar as introduced in 1952 with the company's first camera, the Asahiflex.
 The Takumar branded lenses were well respected, especially the Super Takumar line, which was applied to lenses with high performance anti-reflective coatings and optical designs.
-Most competitors at the time were still satisfied with the variations of the single-coating process using MgF_{2} and later some of the two and three layer processes as well.
+Most competitors at the time were still satisfied with the variations of the single-coating process using magnesium fluoride (MgF2) and later some of the two and three layer processes as well.
 Asahi Pentax soon introduced the Takumar Super-Multi-Coated line of lenses which was a 7 layer process as the industry had just caught up with similar forms of 5 layer multi-coated optics.